Azim Premji University: Campus

 The university functioned out of a campus in Bengaluru's Electronic City from inception to 2020.
 It then moved to its own campus of 90 acres in Bengaluru's Sarjapur-Attibele Road.
 This campus has classrooms and residential facilities for students and guests.
 It includes a library, seminar halls, amphitheatre, outdoor playfields and indoor sports complex.

-One of the nine Azim Premji Schools in India is located within this campus.
+One of the eleven Azim Premji Schools in India is located within this campus.

 The library at the campus is spread over 43,837 sq ft and is open to the public.

 Library

 The library is spread over 43,837 square feet and is a part of a network of Azim Premji Foundation libraries around the country which serves students and members of the Foundation.
 All Foundation and University libraries are open to the public.
 Registered external membership is provided for individuals, organisations, and University partners who are scholars, researchers, and activists working on focus areas of the University's work.